Recurrent respiratory papillomatosis is a rare, noncancerous (benign) tumor of the respiratory system, commonly affecting the voice box (larynx).

 Biopsy

-Laryngeal papillomas are detected using a laryngoscope to view the voice box.
-Doctors remove a piece of the papilloma for examination (biopsy) to confirm the diagnosis.
+Doctors detect laryngeal papillomas by using a laryngoscope to view the voice box.
+They then remove a piece of the papilloma for examination (biopsy) to confirm the diagnosis.

 Surgical removal

-Although some tumors may begin to disappear at puberty, treatment of recurrent respiratory papillomatosis is recommended.
-Surgical removal is the usual treatment.
+Although some tumors may begin to disappear at puberty, doctors usually surgically remove them using various procedures.
 Many children require numerous procedures throughout childhood to remove the tumors as they reappear.

 More Information